 - For the low-carb sweetener, I highly recommend using a keto brown sweetener.
 The white variety leaves them, well.. a little bland.
 Any brown sweetener will work.
 However, I prefer to use Besti because it leaves absolutely NO aftertaste!

 - As a special gift to my readers, I've teamed up with BESTI!
 Use the code "CRAVEABLE" at checkout for 10% off.

 If you’ve tried these Cinnamon No-Bake Keto Donut Holes or any other recipe on the blog, please let me know in the comments below!

 Cinnamon No-Bake Keto Donut Holes

-- 1 tsp Ground Cinnamon
+- 1 teaspoon Ground Cinnamon

 - Use your hands or 2 forks to work the coconut oil into the dough.

 - Then, add the almond butter, vanilla, and water.
 Mix until dough holds together.
 Taste the batter and add more sweetener and spices, if desired (keep in mind that they are about to be rolled in a cinnamon/sugar mixture).